little1d/MolAct/README.md

     [MODEL_DIR] [BENCH_DIR] [OUT_DIR]
 ```

+**Recommended approach**: Instead of passing parameters via command line, you can directly edit the script file `scripts/1 run_mol_edit_inference.sh` to modify the default paths (MODEL_DIR, BENCH_DIR, OUT_DIR) and other parameters (MAX_NEW_TOKENS, TEMP, TOP_P, BACKEND).
+This is more convenient and recommended.

-The script will process all subtasks (add, delete, sub) automatically.
+The script will process all subtasks (add, delete, sub) automatically and generate JSON result files in the `outputs/` directory.
+Each result file contains the model's reasoning trajectory (thought process, tool calls, and observations) along with the final predictions, which can be used for subsequent evaluation.

 #### Molecular Optimization (MolOpt)